High-Speed DSL Internet Access

 StartPage-only member).
 One member subscribes to NCF DSL service and purchases a

 DSL modem with wireless capability.
 The subscribing member

 could connect computers to the router using ethernet cables, and all parties

 (typically within 60m and often farther) could connect using wireless.
 Each computer

 accessing the DSL modem by wireless requires a wireless card (most laptops have them built in, otherwise inexpensive add-ons).
 Wireless security is built-in, and access control can be by password

-and/or wireless ID (the TP-Link 8951ND allows you to limit connections to only
+and/or wireless ID (modems typically allow you to limit connections to only

 computers that you specify).
 Each family could contribute $10 to the member paying for